dai-anna/DRLvsDLrecommenders/README.md

 ### Diginetica
 > Download [here](https://competitions.codalab.org/competitions/11161)

 This dataset is released as part of the *CIKM Cup 2016 Track 2: Personalized E-Commerce Search Challenge*.
 The dataset features anonymized search, browsing, and purchase logs, product data, and product images.
-For the purpose of our project, we primarily leverage the view and purchase logs, where we consider items that any user viewed but did not buy as a negative signal and any items bought as a positive signal.
+For the purpose of our project we leverage primarily the view and purchase logs.

-### Retailrocket
+### RetailRocket
 > Download [here](https://www.kaggle.com/datasets/retailrocket/ecommerce-dataset)

 The dataset is released as part of a Kaggle competition.
 This raw data set contains data on user-item interactions and item properties.
-For the purpose of this project we leverage the user-item interactions like clicks, add to carts, transactions.
+For the purpose of this project we leverage the user-item interactions like clicks, add to carts, and transactions.

 ## 🛠️ Methodology
 ### Deep Reinforcement Models
-Preprocess data..
-Modify code as needed
+Both SNQN and SA2C models require click (or view), purchase (or add to cart) data.
+While both are positive interactions, we treat clicks as negative signals and purchases as positive, where only positive signals affect the user state as part of the model.
+We leverage the open-sourced implementation code as part

 ### Deep Learning Model
 Preprocess data...